-We have asked all of our suppliers of food and drink, and non-stocked products with whom we spend £50,000 or more per annum to sign our Ethical Code of Conduct (or provide evidence of an equivalent commitment).
-We have also asked our tier 1 food and drink suppliers and certain suppliers of non-stocked products to submit an Ethical Audit or complete an ethical self assessment questionnaire.
+We require all of our suppliers of food and drink, and non-stocked products with whom we spend £50,000 or more per annum to sign our Ethical Code of Conduct (or provide evidence of an equivalent commitment).
+We also require our Tier 1 food and drink suppliers and certain suppliers of non-stocked products to submit an Ethical Audit or complete an ethical self-assessment questionnaire.